sylabs/examples/machinelearning/intel-tensorflow/README.md

 ```
     sudo singularity build <mysingularity_name>.sif Singularity.mkl.def
 ```
-* To build development containers in which you can install additional packages and modify the container:
+* To build development containers in which you can install additional packages and modify the container.
+Please make sure to update those changes in definition file too.
 ```
     sudo singularity build --sandbox <mysingularity_name>/ Singularity.mkl.def
 ```